wavemaker/docs/learn/howtos-datatable/index.md

 Using the Data Table MethodsData Grid has few methods exposed on widget scope which can be accessed via JavaScript.
 For the following script samples, we are considering the hrdb Department table.
 DepartmentGrid is bound to the Live Variable corresponding to the Department table.

-- change display name of column:
+- To change display name of column:

 $scope.Widgets.DepartmentGrid.columns.deptId.displayName = ‘Deptarment Id’;
 //Will change the display name of deptid column to ‘Department Id’.

-- force re-render datatable:
+- To force re-render datatable:

     $scope.Widgets.DepartmentGrid.redraw(true);
     //Will force re-render data table.

-- change edit mode field value:
+- To change edit mode field value:

     $scope.Widgets.DepartmentGrid.formfields.name.value = 'Engineering 1';
     // Sets ‘Engineering 1’ to name edit field Note: This will work only on click of edit on a row.

-- select a row:
+- To select a row:

     $scope.Widgets.DepartmentGrid.selectItem(1);
     // The parameter can be index or object of row

-- deselect a row: Note: deselect will work only for data table with multiselect enabled on it.
+- To deselect a row: Note: deselect will work only for data table with multiselect enabled on it.

 $scope.Widgets.DepartmentGrid.deselectItem(1);                                                    //It can be index or object of row (data bound to row), For grid actions user can send $row (which is row data) , that can be sent as an argument to this method.

-- with selected item:
+- Working with selected item:

     $scope.Widgets.DepartmentGrid.selecteditem = 2;
     //Selects the third row or item